 If you’d like to feature Typewolf somewhere, here is a ZIP file you can use with logos, badges and images:

 Typewolf uses Romana for the logo, Domaine Display for headlines, Dia for subheaders and Domaine Text for body copy.
-The site was built with Zurb Foundation and Statamic.
+The backend runs on Statamic, a flat-file CMS.
 Hosting is provided by DreamHost.
 My email list uses ConvertKit.
 The site does not use Google Analytics (or any other analytics).